nirvdrum/selenium-governance/code_of_conduct.md

 # Selenium Code of conduct

-Like the technical community as a whole, the Selenium team and community is made up of a mixture of professionals and volunteers from all over the world. working on every aspect of the mission.
+Like the technical community as a whole, the Selenium team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to founders, mentors and those seeking help and guidance.